A Conversation With Contemporary Tibetan Artist Gonkar GyatsoVIEW EVENT DETAILS

-Join contemporary Tibetan artist Gonkar Gyatso in a conversation with Katherine Paul (Newark Museum) to explore his internationally recognized art.
+Join contemporary Tibetan artist Gonkar Gyatso in a conversation with Katherine Paul (Newark Museum) and Melissa R. Kerin (Washington and Lee University) to explore his internationally recognized art.
 Gyatso is best known for mixing Buddhist iconography with pop imagery to examine the complexities of defining identity when different cultures simultaneously coexist and conflict.
-His most recent work, Buddha’s Picnic, premiered at Washington and Lee’s Staniar Gallery (Lexington, VA; February 12 – March 17)) with support from the Lehman Foundation.
+His most recent work, Buddha’s Picnic, premiered at Washington and Lee’s Staniar Gallery (Lexington, VA; February 12 – March 17) with support from the Lehman Foundation.
 The installation is a modern shrine filled with mass-produced Buddhist devotional objects including electric prayer wheels, neon-colored Buddha statues, and flashing Lotus lights.

 Katherine Anne Paul is Curator of the Arts of Asia at the Newark Museum in Newark, New Jersey.
 Since her appointment in 2008, she has created eight temporary exhibitions and re-installed twenty permanent galleries showcasing both traditional and contemporary art originating in different regions of Asia including the traveling exhibition, Secrets of Buddhist Art: Tibet, Japan and Korea.
 Previously Dr. Paul held posts at the Philadelphia Museum of Art, the American Museum of Natural History in New York City, and the Textile Museum in Washington, DC.
 She lectures and publishes widely and holds a B.A. from Reed College and a Ph.D. from the University of Wisconsin-Madison.
 A Fulbright scholar, she has performed field research in twenty-six Asian nations during the past twenty years.

 Co-presented with Columbia University, Department of Modern Tibetan Studies Program.

 725 Park Avenue